 Bluefield was engaged by an above rail operator and asset owner to evaluate the maintenance of its infrastructure support and freight wagon fleet.
 Our client was concerned they were over maintaining an aging fleet travelling limited kilometres and were not maximising the value of the assets.

 Our client was in a position where they were overspending on their above rail asset maintenance.
 Maintenance was occurring on a fixed time basis and standard criteria were adopted for each asset that did not incorporate any condition monitoring information.
 Asset availability was being reduced due to the downtime associated with executing scheduled maintenance.
 Asset duty had decreased however the maintenance regime and maintenance practices had not been altered to reflect this.

 Bluefield believes that knowing the assets condition, duty, current and future operating conditions is critical when reviewing an asset’s maintenance regime and practices.
 We believe this when combined with good preventative maintenance practices, allows for a tailor-made maintenance regime to achieve maximum asset value.
-We reviewed each asset, taking this approach, and worked with the client to risk assess the implications of any changes were made to maximise asset value.
+We reviewed each asset, taking this approach, and worked with the client to risk assess the implications of any changes that were made to maximise asset value.

 We mitigated any risks to the client's operation of any changes by maintaining and improving their preventative maintenance practices.
 We used the information captured from frontline preventative maintenance, as a baseline for changes to the maintenance regime and made changes by working with maintenance staff to utilise their hands-on knowledge and experience.